Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 The objectives of this assignment are:

 - To handle big data volumes above 700MB.
-- To apply big data handling strategies, including chunking, sampling, type optimization, and parallel computing.
+- To apply big data handling strategies, including selective column loading, chunking, sampling, type optimization, and parallel computing.
-- To evaluate and compare the performance between traditional Pandas and optimized data handling methods in Pandas, Dask, and Polars based on execution time, memory usage, and ease of processing.
+- To evaluate and compare the performance between traditional Pandas and optimized data handling methods with Pandas, Dask, and Polars based on execution time, memory usage, and ease of processing.

 ## 2.0 Dataset Selection